devwraithe/devwraithe/README.md

 - ⚡ Fun fact: ...
 -->

-- 👋 Hi, I’m @devwraithe
-- 👀 I’m interested mostly in Frontend Engineering
+👋 But you may also call me @Devwraithe
+💻 Frontend Engineer cum Creative Developer
+👀 Focused mostly on JavaScript and it's Frameworks
-- 🌱 I’m currently learning a lot of things
+🌱 I’m currently learning a lot of things
-- 💞️ I’m looking to collaborate on open source projects
+💞️ I’m looking to collaborate on open source projects

 <hr style="border-width:1px;">